-Whether you have decided to look in one town or several, think of all the people who can help you with your job search: professors, parents, friends, previous employers, your high school biology teacher etc. Don't forget to add the Community Employment Administrator to that list!
+Whether you have decided to look in one town or several, think of all the people who can help you with your job search: professors, parents, friends, previous employers, your high school biology teacher, etc. Don't forget to add our Community Employment Administrator to that list!

 Step Two: Do a little research

 A Google search never hurt anyone, and websites like Idealist.org or Volunteermatch.org will help you learn about the non-profit organizations that exist in the locations you have in mind.
 It's also a good idea to research organizations that friends and family have connections with to make sure they are places YOU would like to work.
 Remember that to qualify for Community Service Work-Study, an employer must be a non-profit, school or governmental organization that will be expected to contribute 25-33% of your wages.
 This is a good time to run your list by our Community Employment Administrator to make sure you are on the right track.